Coastal Conservation

 Brown Pelicans on Chester Island Photo: Peggy Wilkinson

+This year, Audubon Texas is celebrating its 100-year anniversary of coastal conservation along the coast.
 We look forward to celebrating our history throughout the year, while collectively taking on a future-focused lens and using the past to inform our future endeavors.
-Audubon Texas will look beyond our legacy stewardship work at coastal bird islands and develop new strategies to protect coastal habitats and increase coastal resiliency in key geographies such as Matagorda Bay.
-We’ll also explore how our geographies across Texas and at our centers are interconnected along migration flight paths and Texas’s waterways.
+Audubon Texas will look beyond our legacy stewardship work at coastal bird islands and develop new strategies to protect coastal habitats and increase coastal resiliency in key geographies.

 Audubon Texas selected as 2021 Conservation Wrangler